teamsixzero/website2/src/projects/thinkific.md

   </div>
   <div class="ping-pong_copy">
     <h2 class="h4">User Groups</h2>
-    <p>It wasn’t until we started talking to customers that we recognized how different each use case for Groups was.
+    <p>It wasn't until we started talking to customers that we recognized how different each use case for Groups was.
 After extensive user research and iteration we designed User Groups to give every Thinkific school a better way to organize existing students and sell to new ones.</p>
     <div class="project-expertise">
       <h3 class="accent accent--grey-normal">Expertise</h3>
       <p>UX, UI design, Front End Dev</p>